Wieting Opera House: Wieting Hall

+Political conventions

 The hall was regularly the site of state conventions for political parties; the historian Franklin H. Chase stated that it held more conventions than any other American hall.
 Wieting Hall held the New York State convention of the Democratic Party in 1858; after beginning at noon the party could not resolve existing divisions and a disagreement arose over who should chair the meeting.
 Tensions rose high, and one chair was forcibly removed from his role.
+In August 1860 it served as the site of newly formed Republican Party of New York's convention.
+Future governor Edwin Morgan received the nomination.
 It was the site of pledges to the Union during the American Civil War, and a two-lecture series on November 14 and 15, 1861, by Frederick Douglass, titled "The Rebellion, its Cause and Remedy".
 In anticipation of Douglass's arrival, some Syracuse residents protested his visit; a handbill was circulated advocating for citizens to "drive him from our city!"
 Syracuse's mayor, Charles Andrews, fearing a mob might attack Douglass, deployed the police and drafted 50 additional men.
 He was joined in his efforts by the county sheriff and soldiers training at a nearby camp.
 Wieting refused to cancel Douglass's performance, and he arrived to a hall that was protected with soldiers and greeted by Andrews himself.

 The 1861 convention of the New York State Teachers Association was held at the hall, with speeches from figures including Susan B. Anthony.
 Dickens visited Syracuse in 1868 and read from A Christmas Carol and The Pickwick Papers for a reported two hours.
 In September 1871 Roscoe Conkling took leadership of the New York State Republican party at a convention at the Wieting.
 One of the last conventions held there was of the Liberal party in 1872.